cgabriel5/nodecliac/README.md

 rm -rf ~/Desktop/nodecliac

 # 6) Lastly, add the command packages to nodecliac's registry: ~/.nodecliac/registry
-# 7) Start up a new Terminal and enjoy the tab auto-completion!
+# 7) Open a new Terminal and enjoy the tab-completion!
 ```

 <details><summary>Uninstall</summary>